SAP/spartacus-docs/_pages/install/integrations/opf-integration/open-payment-framework-integration.md

 ---
-title: Open Payment Framework Integration
+title: SAP Open Payment Framework Integration
 ---

 SAP Commerce Cloud, open payment framework is delivered as an enrichment to the SAP Commerce Cloud payment toolkit.
 It is a SaaS solution for managing your payment integrations in an intuitive and effective way.